Ropticus/Suilder-docs/docs/general/builder.md

 ```

 ## Custom components
-You can add your custom components implementing the interface `IQueryFragment`.
+You can add your custom components implementing the `IQueryFragment` interface.

 Implement the interface is very easy, you only have to implement the **Compile** method:
 ```csharp